 The pilot project was evaluated by the Tasmanian Council of Social Services (TasCOSS).
 Read the Help to Health Evaluation Report to find out about the work done from December 2017 to June 2018.

-From July 2018 to June 2020, the project has been funded by the Tasmanian Government Department of Health (DoH) Anticipatory Care Project.
-The DoH funding supports the good work we have already been doing with a focus on preventing long-term health conditions.
+From July 2018 to December 2020, the project has been funded by the Tasmanian Government Department of Health (DoH) Anticipatory Care Research Project.
+The DoH funding supported the good work we have already been doing with a focus on preventing long-term health conditions.